Kagamma/evil-script/docs/how-to-use.md

 ## Performance tips
 - Install `https://github.com/avk959/LGenerics` and enable `SE_MAP_AVK959` flag for a significant map-related performance boost (approximately 200% more for scripts heavily reliant on maps).
-- Set `GC.EnableParallelMarkings` to `True` to reduce stuttering on tight loops.
+- Set `GC.EnableParallel` to `True` to reduce stuttering on tight loops.
 This is especially useful for games.
 Note that so far I only test this feature with `SE_MAP_AVK959` on.